-- 4 How to improve your emotional self-awareness
+- 6 ways to improve your emotional self-awareness

 You can only change things that are happening in your mind if you’re aware of them.
 Emotional self-awareness provides insights into your world so you can benefit from the changes you make.